gkapfham/ast2016-paper/README.md

 Now, you should be able to view the file called `virtual_mutation_analysis.pdf`.
 If you are unable to compile the analysis file with your development tools and your execution environment, then please open a new issue and we will attempt to resolve your concerns.
+We would also appreciate it if you can open an issue if you find a mistake in the way that we conducted the analysis of the results presented in the AST 2016 paper.